HITECHCRIME/HC_SG51_Colorized_World/README.md

 -----------------------------------------------------

 [VERSE 3 - SIIMLAR TO CHORUS]
-cauterized wound on diehards
-always find ways to heal
+cauterized wounds - on diehards always find ways to heal
+i only wanted
+no masks
+no guides
+no secret moves aye
+ya (reverb)
-i only wanted no masks no guides no secret moves aye ya (reverb) authorized drugs with no card sign ending wanted not bad no life no such a lowlife nothing works mate, kinda get hysterical i need breaking things when I steer myself sometimes new
+authorized drugs with no card sign ending wanted not bad just say it have no life no such a lowlife

+nothing works mate, kinda get hysterical i need breaking things when I steer myself sometimes new